 We have listed five triathlon shorts that we recommend below, but if you are in a hurry, here is a quick summary.
 Ready below for much more detail.

-- Our favorite higher-end triathlon short is the De Soto 4-Pocket Forza Model which you will find for $110 to $130.
+- Our favorite higher-end triathlon short is the De Soto 4-Pocket Forza Model, great for any race distance.
+Find Here.

-- If you don’t want to spend as much, our top mid-range tri short is the Pearl Izumi Select, commonly found for $60 to $70.
+- If you don’t want to spend as much, our top mid-range tri short is the Pearl Izumi Select, about half the price of the De Soto, good for sprints and olympic races.
+Find Here.

 Triathlon Shorts: What to Look For